 One year later, I indeed had my elbow hardware removed and have an overall wonderful outcome to my elbow fracture (it was a bicycle accident, btw).

 When you are struggling with opioid addiction, it really is a full lifestyle.
 It overtakes your friendships, finances, career, loved ones, and general ‘brain real-estate.’
-It takes everything.
+Addiction takes everything.
 The pull of these forces is very analogous to the tendon pull on my elbow.
 By stabilizing things with a medication such as Buprenorphine, you are able to address some of these healing points one by one.
 Most people ask about a buprenorphine or Suboxone taper.
 Ultimately, I tell them my opinion about how to succeed.
 If you make numerous changes in your life, you can essentially ‘earn’ your way off Buprenorphine.
-If people resist change, I tend to keep them on the med.
-If my elbow had shown poor overall healing, I’m sure the hardware would have stayed put.
+People who resist change tend to be kept on the med.
+Had my elbow shown poor overall healing, I’m sure the hardware would have stayed put.
+Buprenorphine is surgical hardware.

 Buprenorphine treatment works.
 The medication has an overall strong effect size.
 Article analysis reviewing the efficacy of this medication includes some of the following clinical literature: